ambernegi/rha/docs/backendlogic.md

 ---

-## Mobile Auth via OTP (Phone)
+## Authentication Providers

-The app supports **Supabase phone OTP** sign-in in addition to Google.
+The app supports OAuth sign-in via:

-Important note about “free”:
+- Google
-- The OTP feature is free to implement, but **SMS delivery is typically not truly free**.
-Supabase phone auth requires an SMS provider configuration and messages may incur costs depending on your plan/provider.
+- Facebook

 ### When to send emails